afrankenthal/iDMAnalysis/analysis/README.md

 (note the need to switch to the bin directory for now, in order to avoid having to specify LD_LIBRARY_PATH to find the macro libraries.)

 Capitalized names are placeholders for the actual config files and dirs.
 There's a config to define the desired set of cuts, another one to define the macros to run and each of theirconfigs, and a set of configs to specify the ntuples to run for each group of samples (data, background, and signal).
+You can run on only background or signal or data by omitting their respective configs.

-Run '.macroRun -h' to see the expected syntax.
+Run './macroRun -h' to see the expected syntax.

 ## Adding new macros

 As mentioned above, the framework is able to dynamically load new macros.
-To create a new macro, add two new files 'mYourMacro.C' and 'mYourMacro.h' following the structure of an existing macro.
+To create a new macro, just create a new file 'mYourMacro.C' under macros/following the structure of existing macros.
 Note that all macros must have the same call signature, with the same main function 'process'.
-Then add this new macro name (mYourMacro) to the list of libraries to be build in 'CMakeLists.txt' (near the top of the file).
-When you run 'make' from the build directory, it should compile the new macro and place it under bin/ to be used by the framework.
+When you run 'make' from the build directory, it should automatically find and compile the new macro and move it to bin/ for use by the framework.
 Then all that's left is to create a .json config file uncer configs/macros/ to use the new macro.

 ## Current macros and workflow